DM8tyProgrammer/mighty-snippets/changing-svg-icon.md

 description: 'Change FontAwesome SVG icons with JavaScript'
 tags: 'font-awesome, javascript'
 datePublished: '2020-02-10'
-lastModified: '2020-03-16'
+lastModified: '2020-05-23'
 ---

 [FontAwesome](https://fontawesome.com/) is the most famous icon library.
-SVG is one good performant option to render icons when you are using a few numbers of its on your website.
+SVG is one good performant option to render icons when you are using a few icons.

 While working on Article: [Custom Event with RxJS](https://themightyprogrammer.dev/article/custom-event-js); I learnt that FontAwesome replaces icon tag with SVG on rendering, which makes changing the icon tricky.